FreiFahren/frontend/README.md

 5. **Community Engagement:** Users are encouraged to contribute to the community by reporting their own sightings of ticket inspectors.
 This helps keep the map accurate and up-to-date.

 By harnessing the power of community reporting and real-time data processing, FreiFahren provides a valuable tool for navigating the Berlin public transport network with confidence.

+## Markers and structure

+To display the location on the map, inside the Map directory are the markers.
+To display and organize the markers, ``/components/Map/Markers/MarkerContainer.tsx`` maintain, calculate and render multiple markers on the map.

+1. ``/Markers/LocationMarker/LocationMarker.tsx``, is called in ``Map.tsx``.
+We use this marker to query for and display the current user's location
+2. ``/Markers/OpacityMarker/OpacityMarker.tsx`` is called in ``MarkerContainer.tsx``.
+They represent the unique user reports on inspectors and fade after 30 minutes.

+In hindsight, the Markers directory lays a foundation for other Markers with different features/